abdelkimo/or-tools/doc_sources/MANUAL/source/manual/tsp/model_behind_scene.rst

                                                     :math:`n-1` if starting or ending node of a route.
     =========================  ===================  ====================================================

-    Internally, the RL uses ``int64`` indices and duplicate some nodes if needed (the depots).
+    Internally, the RL uses ``int64`` indices and duplicates some nodes if needed (the depots).
 The main decision variables are ``IntVar`` only attached to nodes that lead somewhere.
 Each variable has the whole range of ``int64`` indices as domain [#domain_main_routing_vr]_.